AlexanderSemenyak/DrawingSkia/README.md

-This module contains an implementation of the System.Drawing API using Apple's CoreGraphics engine.
-With the exception of a couple of APIs to integrate into the native platform, the API is identical to what developers are used to.

-This works with both iOS and OSX.
+This module is a fork of http://github.com/mono/sysdrawing-coregraphics that is attempting to replace CoreGraphcis with SkiaSharp.